Shares of California power utilities slump as wildfires rage

-SAN FRANCISCO (Reuters) - Shares of California power utilities tumbled on Friday, with already bankrupt PG&E Corp (PCG.N) losing a quarter of its value, on concerns their equipment may have set off fast-moving wildfires across the state.
+SAN FRANCISCO, Oct 25 (Reuters) - Shares of California power utilities tumbled on Friday, with already bankrupt PG&E Corp losing a quarter of its value, on concerns their equipment may have set off fast-moving wildfires across the state.

 While the cause of the Kincade Fire in Sonoma County, the worst of blazes currently affecting California, has not been determined, it appears to have erupted near the base of a damaged high-voltage transmission tower owned by PG&E.